Maxidn/nlp-project/README.md

   - `/fp16/`, `/pruned/`, `/quantized/` with saved models
   - `load_quantized.py` is included to help re-load quantized models

+## WanDB Reports
+- Electra HF _ hf-electra – Weights & Biases- The final study of Electra With HF

 ## Notes

 - Outputs are visible in notebooks for review